This post is sponsored by Zen Paws, FYI links in this post may be affiliate links.

 If you’ve been to a yoga class, no doubt you’ll have seen someone wearing socks during their yoga practice.
 Yoga socks are like regular socks but they have little grippy dots on the underside to prevent you from slipping around on your mat.
-Some are toeless, some have toes, they can be all sizes, shapes, lengths and colors.
+Some are toe-less, some have toes.
+They come in different sizes, shapes, lengths, and colors.

 7 Reasons to use Yoga Socks

-Still not sold on the idea?
-Here are 7 reasons you might consider using socks during your yoga practice:
+Still not sold on the idea of yoga socks?
+Here are 7 reasons you might consider using them during your yoga practice:

 - Cold Feet.
 Like I said this is a biggie for me.
-I like toasty feet, not blocks of ice.
-Our studio can be cold in winter.
+I like my feet to be toasty rather than blocks of ice.
+Our yoga studio can be cold in winter, and I’d rather not walk barefoot on the cold floor.
 Plus the gym can be cold purely from the air conditioning.

 - No Slipping.
-My yoga mat is definitely non-slip but the studio floor isn’t!
-I’ve almost gone head over heels walking across the gym studio floor.
+My yoga mat is definitely non-slip but the studio/gym floor isn’t!
+I’ve almost gone head over heels, sliding into the splits when walking around to observe class members at the gym.
 Lesson learned.
-These are also great for vacations, doing yoga on carpeted hotel floors.
+These are also great for vacations, doing yoga on tile or wood floors.

 - Protects your feet.
 Most yoga studios have a strict no shoe policy for the studio floor.
 If the thought of walking barefoot on a dirty floor gives you heebie jeebies then yoga socks are a great way to protect your feet from dust and grime.

 - Hygienic.
+While yoga studios have no-shoe policy gyms don’t.
 There are some nasty germs on gym floors.
 I don’t walk around the gym showers without my flip flops, why would I walk on the studio floor without protection?